 - ¼ cup garlic minced

-- 4 tbsp seasoning salt we used Lawry's
+- 4 tablespoon seasoning salt we used Lawry's

-- Remove the fat & silver from the pork tenderloin
+- Remove the fat & silver from the pork loin

 - Weave the bacon together (similar to a basket weave or pie crust).